 Has with Calcium and Iron

 Did you know that just 1 Tbsp of capers have about 3.4mg of calcium?
 Calcium is essential for strong bones and teeth.
-I bet you will be consuming more capers from now!
+I bet you will be consuming more capers from now on!

-Capers also have trace amount of iron in them.
-I Tbsp has about 0.15g of iron in it.
-That may not be much, but every little helps.
-Consume it with vitamin C rich foods like this berry Greek yogurt bowl to help maximize the absorption.
+Capers also have trace amounts of iron in them.
+One tablespoon has about 0.15g of iron in it.
+That may not be much, but every little bit helps.
+Consume it with vitamin C rich foods like this berry Greek yogurt bowl to help maximize absorption.

 Source: USDA.gov (change the portion amount to 1 Tbsp)